nicoduj/homebridge-harmony/README.md

 > List of known issues:
 >
 > - If you change activities too quickly, some unexpected behavior might occur
-> - Still verbose on logs, for debugging purpose
 > - No dynamic discovery of the hub(s)

 ## Installation